MageMusti/Genetic-Program-For-Equation/README.md

 The Fitness Score is Used for Selection Algorithm to Create a New Generation Which Gives Better Results The New Generation Then Goes through Crossovers and Mutation to Introduce Diversity in Generation.
 This Process is Repeated With the New Generation Until A perfect Fit is Found or The Number of Generation is Exhausted.
-The Values of Hyper parameters, Top 5 Best performing Equations and Table of Total Error,Average Error and Minimum Error is Saved as a Latex PDF as Result.
+The Values of Hyper parameters, Top 5 Best performing Equations with python and C/C++ Code and Table of Total Error,Average Error and Minimum Error is Saved as a Latex PDF as Result.

 ## Installation